wambui01ndungu/Rapid-Bus-Transport/README.md

-# Bus Booking Web Application
+# Safiri Link Web Application

 ## Overview
-The **Bus Booking Web Application** is designed to streamline bus booking and scheduling in Kenya.
+The **Safiri Link Web Application** is designed to streamline bus booking and scheduling in Kenya.
 The system allows users to book seats, manage schedules, and process payments efficiently.
 This web application is hosted on [https://rapid-bus-transport.vercel.app/], allowing for seamless access from any device with an internet connection.
 For a deeper look into the application's features and functionality, check out the presentation slides below:
 [(https://www.canva.com/design/DAGeWSeQA8E/Wj8YovF0Z6G5O5RmMpPfuQ/edit?utm_content=DAGeWSeQA8E&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)]

 ## Features